masterjeef/stego-sharp/README.md

 ![Iguana](https://github.com/masterjeef/stego-sharp/blob/master/StegoSharp/images/iguana-embedded.png?raw=true)

-**Hidden Payload**
+**The hidden payload**

->We exist without skin color,without nationality, without religious bias... and you call us criminals.
-You build atomic bombs, you wage wars, you murder, cheat, and lie to usand try to make us believe it's for our own good, yet we're the criminals.
+>We exist without skin color, without nationality, without religious bias... and you call us criminals.
+You build atomic bombs, you wage wars, you murder, cheat, and lie to us and try to make us believe it's for our own good, yet we're the criminals.

-This got me wondering, can we stegafy hidden data within stegified data (aka stegaception)?
+#### This got me thinking...

+Can hide a payload within a payload (aka stegaception)?
 Why yes we can, see below :

 ![Space](https://github.com/masterjeef/stego-sharp/blob/master/StegoSharp/images/space-embedded.png?raw=true)

- **Hidden Payload**
+**Hidden inside space**

 ![Astronaut](https://github.com/masterjeef/stego-sharp/blob/master/StegoSharp/images/astronaut-embedded.png?raw=true)

-**Hidden Payload**
+**Hidden inside Mr. DeVito**

 ![Sloth](https://github.com/masterjeef/stego-sharp/blob/master/StegoSharp/images/sloth-embedded.png?raw=true)

-**Hidden Payload**
+**Hidden inside the sloth**

 >The probability of success is difficult to estimate; but if we never search the chance of success is zero.